 Now that we have looked at the pros and cons of both traditional and self-publishing paths, the big decision is up to you…what do you choose?

-If it is self-publishing, then the rest of this post walks you through the steps to self-publish your book.
-I will cover all of the essential areas you must get right in order to do this right.
+If it is self-publishing, then the rest of this post walks you through the steps for how to publish a book on your own.

 Here’s how to decide if you should learn how to self-publish a book: